MaximeMoreauPro/moonpig-test/README.md

 With more time I would have written `Storybook` stories for Dumb/UI Components.
 I think unit tests with [jest-styled-components](https://styled-components.com/docs/tooling#jest-integration) is not efficient for these kind of components most of the time especially because CSS is tricky to test programmaticaly and can evolve too often during the life of a project.

 I'd publish these stories on `Chromatic` to check their rendering within multiple browsers and check if there is no UI regression.
-It's also a great tool for UI Designers that can have a look at the stories to check if it matches the Design System defined in _Figma_ for ex.
+It's also a great tool for UI Designers who can have a look at the stories to check if it matches the Design System defined in _Figma_ for example

 #### E2E Test